 by Peter Kellner*

-*visiting scholar at Carnegie Europe, where his research focuses on Brexit, populism, and electoral democracy
+*nonresident scholar at Carnegie Europe, with research focus on Brexit, populism, and electoral democracy